mitsuba-renderer/drjit/docs/freeze.rst

 actual kernel runtime.
 This can be especially problematic when the code runs repeatedly, e.g., as part of an optimization loop.

-The _function freezing_ feature addresses this performance bottleneck by introducing a :py:func:`@dr.freeze <freeze>` decorator.
-If a function is annotated with this decorator, Dr.Jit will query a cache and potentially avoid tracing altogether.
-When a frozen function is called the first time, Dr.Jit will analyze the inputs, and then trace the function once, taking note of all kernels launched within that function.
-On subsequent calls to the function, Dr.Jit will check that the new inputs are still compatible with the previously-recorded kernels.
-If so, all tracing and assembly is skipped and the kernels are launched directly.
+Dr.Jit's *function freezing* feature addresses this performance bottleneck using the :py:func:`@dr.freeze <freeze>` decorator.
+Calls to functions using this decorator query a cache and potentially avoid tracing altogether.
+The first time such a function is called, Dr.Jit will analyze the inputs and then trace its body, taking note of all kernel launches.
+On subsequent calls, Dr.Jit only checks that the new inputs are still compatible with the previously recorded kernels.
+In that case, it skips tracing and assembly and launches the kernels directly.

 Usage
 -----

-In supported cases, using this feature is as simple as annotating the function with the :py:func:`@dr.freeze <freeze>` decorator:
+Using this feature is as simple as annotating the function with the :py:func:`@dr.freeze <freeze>` decorator:

 .. code-block:: python
+   :emphasize-lines: 11

    import drjit as dr
    from drjit.cuda import Float, UInt32